KCErb/hello-ruboto/training/basics/actionbar/other-features.md

 # Other Features of the Action Bar

 In this last lesson we'll learn how to change the color of the actionbar, overlay it, and how to stick an "Up Button" on it.
+WARNING: some of these features are harder to do than I had at first anticipated.
+That means this lesson isn't actually finished and you may be dissatisfied with the answers I give.
+I recommend that you use the following as a launching point.
+I've left a lot of the nitty gritty for future lessons.

 ## Styling the Action Bar